 Hardware and Suction

-In terms of suction power, the Dreame X40 Master leads with 12,000 Pascals compared to the Roborock’s 10,000 Pascals, so it was no surprise in our suction and airflow tests that the Dreame X40 offers more raw power.
+In terms of suction power, the Dreame X40 Master leads with 12,000 Pascals compared to the Roborock’s 10,000 Pascals.
+So it was no surprise in our suction and airflow evaluation that the Dreame X40 offers more raw power.

 Vacuuming